 Is it clinically recommended for children?

 Quite understandably, the American Dental Association (ADA) itself recommends that every child within the age group of 6-12 years receive sealants, even if they have relatively good dental hygiene.
 The ADA says that there are places where the bristles of the toothbrush cannot possibly reach, and flossing would cause more harm to the kids’ teeth than the harmless sealants.
-It is for this reason why the ADA recommends sealants as a cost-effective preventive measure against dental cavities in kids.
+It is for this reason why the ADA recommends sealants as a cost-effective preventative dental care

 So as to conclude, sealants pose no risk at all to the dental health of a kid, and are rather highly recommended by dentists